 This tree reaches a mature height of 20-40' tall and a width of 15-35'.
 It will reach a round or vase shape.

-This tree will grow well if located in a site with full sun or part shade.
+This tree will grow well when located in a site with full sun or part shade.
 Trees in part shade will most likely have autumn colors that are more muted than those in full sun.

 The leaves are oval with wavy margins.
 They first appear in a red shade in spring.
 Summer has them shifting to green.
 Before they fall off in autumn, the leaves change to red, yellow and orange.